willbuck/AngularProjectPostmortem/revealslides/slides/testing.md

 ```

 note:
-    restangular adds additional angular methods and properties to raw objects
+    - restangular adds additional angular methods and properties to raw objects
-    need to use Restangular.stripRestangular to get the raw object to do comparison in tests.
+    - need to use Restangular.stripRestangular to get the raw object to do comparison in tests.
-    testing watches want to use $apply
+    - testing watches want to use $apply
-    want service calls to complete use flush
+    - can be code smell for immediate controller execution, consider resolve block
-    You can see them pressing 's'.
+    - want service calls to complete use flush